PezzaD84/macLAPS/README.md

 v2.1 now uploaded and available.
 Check the Change log for changes and improvments.

+LAPS v2 uses Swift Dialog the original project can be found here https://github.com/bartreardon/swiftDialog All credit for swift Dialog goes to the owner and creator please support their project.

 # Setup

 Create an Extension Attribute to store the encrypted password in the Device inventory.
 Name this extension attribute "LAPS CryptKey".